Minding Your Own Business: A Definitive Guide to Starting a Private Practice

 This means finding an opening with as many clients and as few competitors as possible.
-In a crowded market place, ensure that your services/products have enhanced characteristics which improve the value of your service and contrast with those of your competitors
+In a crowded marketplace, ensure that your services/products have enhanced characteristics that improve the value of your service and contrast with those of your competitors.

 Pushing for size and rapid growth may undermine your critical resources.

-Concentrate your effort and resources on doing one or several things well, rather then diluting effort and resources by offering too many services.
+Concentrate your effort and resources on doing one or several things well, rather than diluting effort and resources by offering too many services.
 Get rid of unprofitable services.

 Efficiency is doing things right; effectiveness is doing the right things.
 There is little point in doing the right things the wrong way.
 Selling the right services to the right clients at the right price is being effective.
 Producing a profit is evidence of being efficient.

-Doing nothing is often more risky than doing something new and different.
+Doing nothing is often riskier than doing something new and different.

 Being heavily dependent on too few clients for a large proportion of your business can make your business vulnerable.